startreedata/thirdeye/docker/README.md

 # ThirdEye on Docker
 This directory builds a docker image of [CortexData ThirdEye](https://github.com/cortexdata/thirdeye)

-## Building the image
+## Build

-There is a docker build script which will build a given Git repo/branch and tag the image.
+This section guides you to customize and build the docker image.

 Usage: